garagorry/cldr/cdppc/provisioning/az/bpn/readme.md

 ### Update the Property file

 Update the property file with the values that adjust to your requirements.

 **_cdppc-az-poc-property-file.txt_**

 ### Azure Permissions [1]

 The script will create a custom role in the Azure subscription or it will use a built-in role (contributor).

 These are the options available:

 - **default**
   - The default role allows for the default set of operations including everything that the minimal role allows for.
 - **minimal**
-  - The minimal role only allows for Environment, Data Lake and Data Hub creation!
+  - The minimal role only allows for Environment, Data Lake and Data Hub creation.
 - **def1**
   - [Role definition 1](https://docs.cloudera.com/cdp-public-cloud/cloud/requirements-azure/topics/mc-azure-credential.html#pnavId2 "Role definition 1")
+    Allows CDP to access and use only a single existing resource group and create service endpoints if you would like CDP to only access and create resources within your existing resource group and if you would like to use service endpoints.
 - **def2**
   - [Role definition 2](https://docs.cloudera.com/cdp-public-cloud/cloud/requirements-azure/topics/mc-azure-credential.html#pnavId3 "Role definition 2")
+    Allows CDP to access and use only a single existing resource group and create private endpoints if you would like CDP to only access and create resources within your existing resource group and if you would like to use private endpoints.
 - **def3**
   - [Role definition 3](https://docs.cloudera.com/cdp-public-cloud/cloud/requirements-azure/topics/mc-azure-credential.html#pnavId4 "Role definition 3")
+    Allows CDP to create multiple resource groups within your subscription if you would like CDP to create multiple resource groups within your subscription.

 ### Deployment Options [2]

-- It can be used to create the pre-requisites on Azure for an Environment with Service Endpoints or Private Endpoints.
+- It creates the Azure pre-requisites for an Environment with Service Endpoints or Private Endpoints.
 - It can be used to deploy a RAZ/Non-RAZ Data Lake.
-- It always deploy the latyest version available.
+- It always deploy the latest version available.
 - It can be used to deploy a default cluster template/definition for a chosen Datahub.

 ##### The options available are:

 - pre
 - cred
 - freeipa-no-custom-img
 - freeipa-pep-no-custom-img
 - freeipa-no-custom-img-priv
 - freeipa-pep-no-custom-img-priv
 - dl-raz-runtime
 - dl-no-raz-runtime
 - dh-runtime

 **Syntax:**